 Fostering Resource and Data Sharing

 Access to biospecimens and data sharing efficiently expands research capacity and maximizes NIMH’s investments by promoting hypothesis generation, increasing the potential for testing novel questions by integrating and harmonizing existing data, and encouraging reproducibility.
-In concordance with the NIH Data Sharing Policy, NIMH continues to support programs that provide access to biospecimens, such as the NIH NeuroBioBank, a national resource for investigators utilizing human post-mortem brain tissue and related biospecimens.
-NIMH also strongly encourages investigators to use common data elements, such as those available in the PhenX Toolkit, and requires the use of a small set of common data elements for NIMH-funded mental health research.
-NIMH expects investigators to share data through databases and repositories, such as the NIMH Data Archive.
+NIMH continues to support programs that provide access to biospecimens, such as the NIH NeuroBioBank , a national resource for investigators utilizing human post-mortem brain tissue and related biospecimens.
+Existing NIMH investments in the NIMH Data Archive and other data archives have made it easier for NIMH applicants to meet NIH expectations for a Data Management and Sharing Plan (NIH Data Management and Sharing policy ).
+NIMH also strongly encourages investigators to use common data elements, such as those available in the PhenX Toolkit , and requires the use of a small set of common data elements for NIMH-funded research on mental health and HIV .

 Enhancing Oversight and Monitoring of Clinical Trials

 NIMH is committed to responsible stewardship, accountability, oversight, and transparency of clinical trials.
 NIMH continues to enhance oversight and monitoring of clinical trials to strengthen clinical research, ensure compliance, uphold inclusion standards, and safeguard research participants and their data.
 For example, to ensure studies are meeting their recruitment goals, NIMH expanded the Policy for the Recruitment of Participants in Clinical Research to apply to all clinical trials, regardless of size.
 Furthermore, the NIH Inclusion Policy and Guidelines strengthen the commitment to clinical trials being conducted through a health equity lens and that diverse participants are included in clinical trials to better ensure evidence can be generalized back to communities.